-Since 2013 the Summer Research Scholarship has been made available to Honours and post-graduate tertiary students who wish to undertake research at the Parliamentary Library at the Australian Parliament.
-Most broadly, the Scholar is able to research a subject in an area of public policy that is relevant to the Parliament, and which is of mutual interest both to the Scholar and to the Parliamentary Library.
+Since 2013 the Summer Research Scholarship has been made available to honours and post-graduate tertiary students who wish to undertake research at the Parliamentary Library at the Australian Parliament.
+Most broadly, Scholars are able to research a subject that is relevant to the Parliament, and which is of mutual interest to both the Scholars and the Parliamentary Library.

 Purpose of the Summer Scholarship

 The purpose of the Summer Scholarship is to: